Přemysl Otakar II. Square: Stray boulder

 An c.
 30 cm large rounded boulder with an engraved cross lies in the southeastern part of the square within the regular ceramic pavement.
 According to legend, an executioner's log used to stand on this spot.
 In 1470 or 1478, ten young men suspected of murdering a reeve were reportedly executed here.

 In 2010, a group of young men managed to dig up the boulder, they were caught in the act and arrested by the city police.
 Since then, for safety reasons, the boulder has been concreted in place.

 Samson's Fountain

 Today's dominant feature of the square, Samson's Fountain, was built in the 1720s in the middle of the square as part of the water supply system.
 On the southern corner of the western side of the square stands the City Hall, which was damaged by fires in 1641 and 1655.
-Between 1727 and 1730, the new Baroque city hall was built by Anton Erhard Martinelli.
+In 1727–1730, the new Baroque city hall was built by Anton Erhard Martinelli.